Kamara's house under police protection after penalty miss

 "We know what happened to Umaru Bangura a few years back, so we decided to be proactive."

-This was a reference to the team's former captain, whose house was pelted with stones after he also missed a penalty in critical circumstances, this time in stoppage time during a 2022 World Cup qualifier against Liberia.
+This was a reference to the team's captain, whose house was pelted with stones after he also missed a penalty in critical circumstances, this time in stoppage time during a 2022 World Cup qualifier against Liberia.

 The police added that "no harm was done" to Kamara's house and the "youths in the area are cooperating with us."